andyatkinson/andyatkinson.github.io/_posts/2025-06-18-avoid-uuid-v4-primary-keys.md

 Since these are buffer *hits* we're accessing them from memory, which is faster than disk.
 We can focus then on only the difference in latency based on the data types.

 How many more pages are accessed for the UUID index?
 8,535,628 (8.5 million!) more 8KB pages were accessed, a 31229.4% increase.
-In terms of MB and MB/s that is:
-- 68,285,024 MB or ~68.3 GB! more data that's accessed
+- 68,285,024 KB or ~68.3 GB! more data that's accessed

 Calculating a low and high estimate of access speeds for memory:
 - Low estimate: 20 GB/s